Ucas deadline countdown 2022: things to remember

-Whatever the reason, make sure you're fully prepared for the big deadline as you won't have time to resolve any mistakes or errors that pop up.
-Below are some pointers for those nail-biting final days and weeks to ensure you're fully prepared come January.
+Whatever the reason, make sure you're fully prepared for the big deadline as you won't have much time to resolve any mistakes or errors that pop up.
+Below are some pointers for those nail-biting final days and weeks to ensure you're ready to hit send.

 The exceptions to this deadline are: